sourcegraph/handbook/content/departments/cloud/trial_mi.md

 - [convert to paying customer](#convert-trial-to-paying-customer)
 - [teardown Trial Managed Instance](#teardown-trial-managed-instance)

+## End of trial

+After 30 days of trial, the growth team (DRI Malo Marrec) will be responsible for making sure one of the three following next step is triggered, after consultation with the account owner (if any):

+- extend trial managed instance
+- convert trial to paid customer
+- teardown the managed instance

+Picking one of those three next steps is due with 5 days after the end of the 30 day trial period.
+In the future, this process will be automated.

 ## Extend Trial Managed Instance

-When trial expires and should be extended (by default 30 days), instance requestor will create [Managed Instance Trial Extend](index.md#managed-instance-requests) Github issue.
+When trial expires and should be extended (by default 30 days), the instance requestor will create [Managed Instance Trial Extend](index.md#managed-instance-requests) Github issue.
 [Cloud Team](././index.md#team) will add `trialAdditionalDays` to customer `config.yaml` to ensure extended trial period is monitored.

 ## Convert trial to paying customer